jadilorenzo/obsidian/Story/Story.md

 The attendant quieted down.

-Alan took the rod and latched it to the door, booting up its propulsion system with a precise sequence of taps in pentary—a base-5 coding system not unlike binary.
+Alan took the rod and latched it to the door, booting up its propulsion system with a precise sequence of taps in pentary—a base-5 coding system similar to binary.
 Each tap corresponded to a unique digit, but Alan had encrypted the sequence by scrambling the mappings to his fingers.
 Even if someone accessed the system, they’d only manage gibberish.

 The faint yellow ring of the rod’s magnetic propulsion flared to life, its light rippling the air like heat above a fire.
 The force held the door firmly in place despite the howling wind outside.

-Alan grabbed the attendant by the belt and hurling him through the doorway — with only a little more force than necessary.
+Alan grabbed the attendant by the belt and hurled him through the doorway.
 If the man stayed outside, tethered or not, he’d never survive the ambush.

 Without hesitation, Alan detached the rod from the door and aligned it with the other section already latched to the frame.
 With a sharp motion, he locked them together.
 At once, the faint yellow glow of the propulsion systems faded, and the two segments snapped seamlessly into place, forming half of a staff.